-Our team of licensed social workers and Credentialed Alcoholism and Substance Abuse Counselors will meet with you to determine if you have an opioid use disorder and if our New York Suboxone® clinic program is appropriate for you.
+Our team of licensed social workers and Credentialed Alcoholism and Substance Abuse Counselors will meet with you to determine if you have an opioid use disorder and if our in Suboxone® (buprenorphine/naloxone) program is appropriate for you.
 If it is not appropriate, we will develop an alternative plan to address your needs.

 Transfer from the Medication-Assisted Treatment Program (Methadone Clinic)

-Patients prescribed Suboxone® (buprenorphine/naloxone) who demonstrate clinical stability at the Medication-Assisted Treatment program (methadone clinic) are eligible for transfer to the UHS Addiction Medicine Suboxone® (buprenorphine/naloxone) program.
+Patients prescribed Suboxone® (buprenorphine/naloxone) who demonstrate clinical stability at the Medication-Assisted Treatment program (methadone clinic) are eligible for transfer to our Suboxone® (buprenorphine/naloxone) program.

-Depending on clinical need, patients in our New York outpatient buprenorphine treaments and Suboxone® (buprenorphine/naloxone) program may attend groups in our outpatient program.
+Depending on clinical need, patients in our Suboxone® (buprenorphine/naloxone) program may attend groups in our outpatient program.
 We are pleased to offer a unique group dedicated to patients prescribed Suboxone® (buprenorphine/naloxone).

 Suboxone® (Buprenorphine/Naloxone) Aftercare: This group helps patients prescribed Suboxone® (buprenorphine/naloxone) build an individualized recovery program.
 Acceptance and commitment therapy and cognitive behavioral therapy are used to address patients' psychosocial problems, enhance stress management skills, and support long-term treatment goals.
 Special attention is given to patients' feelings about and societal stigma around medication for addiction treatment.
-This group meets for one hour per week.
+This group meets once a week for 60-90 minutes.